WPezDeveloper/wp-ezdeveloper-getting-started/README.md

 "Doing the right thing" is primary, from which "doing things right" follows.

+## Huh?

+Put another way, instead of having individual developers and Facebook groups "hoarding" useful information in their respective silos, the ideal here is to get that "stuff" into the open, in a more pro-collaboration public space.

+Think of it as a community based collection of "documentation" responding to various FAQs for WP dev.

 ## Why?

 #### The following is a (slightly edited) comment I left on a Torque post that in a soft rant-y sort of way adds some good context: